angular/angular/aio/content/guide/router-tutorial-toh.md

 {@a final-app}

-## Final app
+## Final application

-For the completed router app, see the <live-example name="router"></live-example> for the final source code.
+For the completed router application, see the <live-example name="router"></live-example> for the final source code.

 {@a link-parameters-array}